Artes Mundi 10

 Jurors

 Gabi Ngcobo – Artist, curator and educator living in Johannesburg, South Africa.
-Since the early 2000s Ngcobo has been engaged in collaborative artistic, curatorial, and educational projects in South Africa and on an international scope.
-Ngcobo is Curatorial Director at the Javett-UP.
+Since the early 2000s Ngcobo has been engaged in collaborative artistic, curatorial and educational projects in South Africa and internationally.
+Ngcobo is Curatorial Director at the Javett-UP

 Prize